-through March 2021 with a waiting list beginning in April 2021.
+through March 2023 with a wait list beginning in April 2023.

-Pass/Fail & Online Coursework and Labs: For students who do not receive standard
+Pass/Fail & Online Coursework and Labs: For students who did not receive standard

 letter grades or do not elect to receive standard letter grades during the Spring

-to online learning, we will accept pass/fail courses and online labs.
-Although the
+we will accept pass/fail courses and online labs.
+Although the School of Medicine

 Letters of Evaluation: During the committee review, the School of Medicine Columbia